franzliedke/talk-laravel-meetup-berlin-introduction/slides/give-a-talk.md

 <br>

 You have no subject ideas?
-We have prepared a list of ideas, come talk to us!
+We can work something out, come talk to us!